TonyPansera/Quantum-state-tomography/README.md

 ## Documentation
 Consult the PDFs in `reports/` for definitions, background on quantum computing, and the final machine-learning report that summarizes experimental findings.

+## Video presentation
+The video presentation can be found here: https://youtu.be/aiPrkGvkUb8